Tule River Access Trail (The Stairs)

 Find unofficial swimming and wading spots along the Tule River near Porterville, CA. Get directions, safety tips, and seasonal advice for Hidden Falls.

-Location Details
+Location

-Tucked into the western slopes of the Sierra Nevada, the Tule River winds through Sequoia National Forest like a secret kept by the mountains.
+Tucked into the western slopes of the Sierra Nevada, the Tule River winds through Sequoia National Forest like a discovery kept by the mountains.
 Accessed primarily from the Porterville area, this stretch of wild water offers several unofficial natural swimming spots where the forest feels ancient and the air carries the clean bite of pine and granite.
 These are not manicured recreation areas — they are living landscapes that shift with the seasons, rewarding those who arrive prepared and leave with muddy feet and wide smiles.

-The drive alone tells you something: narrow, winding mountain roads demand your full attention and deliver breathtaking payoffs.
+The drive alone tells you something: narrow, winding mountain roads demand your full attention and deliver dramatic payoffs.
 As you climb, the scrubby foothills give way to dense forest draped in shadow, and the sound of moving water begins to thread through the trees before you ever see it.
 Hidden Falls is the crown jewel of the area — a genuine waterfall tumbling into a shallow pool ringed with ferns and moss-covered boulders.
 Lush greenery crowds the banks, native wildlife drifts through the understory, and on a clear morning the light hits the water at angles that make photographers reach instinctively for their cameras.
 The proximity to Giant Sequoia groves means you are swimming in the shadow, figuratively speaking, of some of the oldest living things on Earth.

 The water here is the kind of cold that makes you gasp and then grin.
 Fed by snowmelt and shaded by a forest canopy, the pools along the Tule River run clear enough that you can watch fish navigate the current beneath your feet — a detail that delights children and surprises adults who expected murky mountain water.
 The pool at Hidden Falls is well-suited for wading and splashing rather than deep-water swimming, making it approachable for families and casual visitors.
 Conditions vary significantly by season and by specific location along the river, so water levels and flow intensity shift considerably from late spring through early fall.
 The sweet spot is typically late spring into summer, when warmth and manageable water levels align.
 Come winter, icy roads and cold temperatures make these spots genuinely inaccessible and unsafe.